 With the Pandemic came a new need for connecting parishioners and conducting services live via Zoom and streaming on our Facebook page, the latter of which is available for later viewing.
 Ryan Mott leads this effort, ably supported by his youth Tech Team and an advisory group.
 Generous donations and many hours of Ryan's time have led to a thoughtfully designed and effective system.

-Our multi- generational team is to create an inviting urban oasis for reflection and the healing of God’s creation.
-We are transforming our church grounds by removing non-native plants and replacing them with native ones, and we prioritizing those that provide food and habitat for wildlife, and those used by indigenous peoples that once called our community home.
+Our multi- generational team has created an inviting urban oasis for reflection and the healing of God’s creation.
+We are transforming our church grounds by removing non-native plants and replacing them with native ones, and prioritizing those that provide food and habitat for wildlife, and those used by indigenous peoples that once called our community home.
 Becky Silliman leads this effort.

 The Outreach Committee, co-chaired by Belinda Johnson, Bill McBorrough, and Pattie Marshall, has as a major focus providing food to those in need.
 A more description of its activities can be found on the Outreach page.